 Loading...

-Before deciding whether or not it is worth renting a car in Iceland for your personal experience, there are a few things to consider:
+The broad answer is yes, it’s almost always worth renting a car in Iceland, with one or two exceptions.
+But before making your final decision, there are a few things to consider:

 Now you’ve had the chance to think about whether hiring a car is suitable for your group, here are all the details you’ll need to make a final decision!